Ericsson/codechecker/docs/web/user_guide.md

                         not require authentication otherwise.
 ```

-#### Enfore secure socket (SSL)
+#### Enfore secure socket (TLS/SSL)

-You can enforce SSL security on your listening socket.
-In this case all clients must
+You can enforce TLS/SSL security on your listening socket.
+In this case all clients
-access your server using the `https://host:port` URL format.
+must access your server using the `https://host:port` URL format.

-To enable SSL simply place an SSL certificate to `<CONFIG_DIRECTORY>/cert.pem`
+To enable TLS/SSL simply place a TLS certificate to `<CONFIG_DIRECTORY>/cert.pem`
 and the corresponding private key to `<CONFIG_DIRECTORY>/key.pem`.
 You can generate these certificates for example
 using the [openssl tool](https://www.openssl.org/).
 When the server finds these files upon start-up,
-SSL will be automatically enabled.
+TLS/SSL will be automatically enabled.

 #### Managing running servers